farewell1994/innovation-group-test/README.md

 - run 'make up' inside project directory for deployment
 - run 'make composer-install' inside project directory in order to install dependencies

+Please, wait a while for the database to be imported

 You may access to container console by command 'make shell'

 You have ready application for API demonstration.